Inspire Group Privacy Notice

 At Inspire Wellbeing, we are committed to protecting and respecting your privacy.

 We understand that privacy and the security of your personal information is extremely important.
 Because of that, this notice sets out the basis on which any personal information we collect from you, or that you provide to us, will be processed by us.
+This gives effect to our commitment to protect your personal information.
+We may update this statement from time to time so please check our website for the most recent version.

 What’s in this notice?